jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacctmgr.md

 # Remove a QOS from a user's existing allowed QOS:
 sacctmgr mod user where name=tunison set qos-=shared-200-2 # to remove

+# Limit a user's ability to run and submit jobs
+sacctmgr mod user where name=tunison set MaxJobs=100,MaxSubmit=200

 # How users accounts are created in the sacctmgr database
 sacctmgr -i create user name=$userid cluster=jhpce3 account=jhpce